nFrechen/nfrechen.github.io/_posts/2024-04-11-fit-sine_model.md

   na.omit
 {% endhighlight %}

-We use here syntax of the [dplyr package](https://dplyr.tidyverse.org/).
+The syntax is from the [dplyr package](https://dplyr.tidyverse.org/).
 We use `group_by()` to group the data by yday and then use the `summarise()` function to calculate the mean and max of the radiation data.
 Finally we get rid of observations with missing data using the `na.omit` function.

 To fit a sine model to the data we use the same syntax as for the temperature model: